spxbhuhb/zakadabar-stack/doc/guides/browser/structure/Elements.md

 ### Get and Find

-To find a child you can use the getter / finder functons.
+To find a child you can use the getter / finder functions.
 These functions find only direct children.

 Get the first child of a given class.
 Throws `NoSuchElementException` if there is no such child.